psachin/psachin.github.io/_posts/2012-03-24-network_utils.md

 ---
 layout: post
-title: Assign IP address via command-line
+title: Network utilities
 tags: ifconfig, ip, command line, terminal
 category: blog
-permalink: /blog/ipaddress-commandline/
+permalink: /blog/network-utils/
 author: sachin
 comments: true
 ---

-Sometimes, assigning IP address using command line is much more easier than using Network manager applet, this post covers examples with syntax
+Few network configuration which can be performed using CLI, this post covers examples with syntax.

-(Updated on June 17, 2017)
+(Updated on Aug 09, 2018)

 _Note_: You must be `root` or `sudo` user to run following commands.
-`ifconfig` has been deprecated in favor of `ip`
+_Note_: `ifconfig` has been deprecated in favor of `ip`

 ## Assign IP address